Where to Stay in Svalbard: Best Hotels & Budget Accommodation in Longyearbyen

 Funken Lodge

-4-star Funken Lodge is probably the nicest hotel in Svalbard.
+4-star Funken Lodge is the nicest hotel in Svalbard.
 It offers stunning views across Longyearbyen and up towards the Longyear and Lars Glaciers.
-This high-end hotel is open all year round and has 88 chic and comfortable rooms, comprising a mixture of single, double and twin accommodation, along with suites.
-There is also 1 fully accessible room for disabled visitors.
+This high-end hotel has 88 chic and comfortable rooms, including single, double, and twin accommodations, as well as suites.
+There is also a fully accessible room for disabled visitors.

-Funken Lodge is rated as ‘fabulous’ and everyone I talked to who stayed here was impressed by the incredibly high level of service and the accommodation itself.
+Funken Lodge is rated as ‘fabulous’, and everyone I talked to who stayed here was impressed by the high level of service and the rooms themselves.

-The hotel prides itself on offering a warm, inviting atmosphere, creating a ‘home away from home’ feeling.
-There is great attention to detail, from the slippers provided on arrival (which is a common thing to do everywhere in Svalbard), to treats like cookies and coffee offered in the afternoons.
+The hotel has a warm, inviting atmosphere, creating a ‘home away from home’ feeling.
+There’s attention to detail, from the slippers provided on arrival (common in Svalbard) to afternoon treats like cookies and coffee.

-You can enjoy views of the Adventfjorden and Hiortfjellet Mountains from the restaurant.
-Buffet breakfast is included in your room rate.
-The restaurant is also a great spot for dinner, offering a range of Arctic specialties, including dry-aged meats and Svalbard reindeer.
+You can enjoy mountain views from the restaurant.
+Buffet breakfast is included in your room rate, and the restaurant is also a great spot for dinner, offering a range of Arctic specialties, including dry-aged meats and Svalbard reindeer.
 Don’t miss their King Crab!
-The restaurant is popular with locals, too, so it’s a good idea to reserve your table, especially in the high season.
+The restaurant is popular with locals, so it’s a good idea to reserve a table, especially in high season.

-Funken Lodge is located approximately a 15-minute walk from the town center, which is about the only minor point of staying here.
-However, I visited Svalbard in winter, and people who were staying there said that the walk to town was quite ok.
-If you are visiting in summer, then a 15-minute walk is no big deal at all.
-Room rates are very similar to those in the other better hotels in town.
-So, given the high standard of accommodation, it’s very good value.
+Funken Lodge is about a 15-minute walk from the town center, which is the only minor downside.
+I visited in winter, and people staying there said the walk was fine.
+In summer, a 15-minute walk is no problem at all.
+Room rates are similar to other top hotels in town, so given the high standard of accommodation, it’s very good value.

 Basecamp Hotel